British AFV Camouflage, 1939-45

 This summary is intended to give some basic guidance to modellers who wish to paint their models of British WW 2 vehicles with some degree of historical accuracy.
 (Mike Starmer and Mike Cooper, 2001) More detailed information and scheme drawings may be found in a series of books produced by Mike Starmer at firstname.lastname@example.org

 During the Second World War British AFV camouflage was determined by a number of Army Council Instructions (ACIs) and Military Training Pamphlets (MTPs), with General Orders (G.O.) used in the Middle East.
-Colours used were supplied pre-mixed, (PFU; prepared for use) matching two British Standards: B.S.381C: of 1930 and B.S.987C: of 1942-45.
-Photographs and veterans’ testimony confirms that, with some variation, these were adhered to.
-Note that in general ACIs state that any new scheme should be implemented with immediate effect but existing colours must be used until exhausted before replaced by new colours although any new By mid war this led to some interesting combinations.
+The paint was supplied pre-mixed, (PFU; prepared for use) matching two British Standards: B.S.381C: of 1930 and B.S.987C: of 1942-45 and a small colour range which were never included in a British Standard document.
+Photographs and veterans’ testimony confirms that, with some slight variation, these orders were mostly rigidly adhered to but for patterning there were on occasion subtle variations.
+Note that in general A.C.I.s state that any new scheme should be implemented with immediate effect but existing colours must be used in the appropriate areas until exhausted then replaced by the new colours.
+By mid-war this led to some interesting combinations involving four colours.

 Europe including Home Forces (i.e. U.K. based).

 Immediately following the end of WW1 vehicle and AFVs continued to be painted as during the war.
 In the 1920 various colours were used, browns, greens and grey mostly.
 Exactly what these looked like is at present undetermined.
-In contemporary documents these are usually referred to as ‘service colour’ which made sense to the reader then, but is of now use whatever to us now.
-In 1929 until 1934 the service colour seems to have been a light khaki shade not unlike the 1943 Dunkelgelb of German use.
+In contemporary documents these are usually referred to as ‘service colour’ that made sense to the reader then, but is of no guidance to us now.
+From about 1925 until 1934 the service colour may have been a light khaki shade or greenish ochre shade.

-1934 until mid-1939 – A single overall colour of gloss Deep Bronze Green No.24.
-At various occasions one or two other colours were applied over this in bold stripes during exercises only.
+1934 until February 1939 – A single overall colour of gloss Deep Bronze Green No.24.
+At various occasions during exercises one or two other contrasting colours were applied over this in bold stripes.

-1939-41 – Bold horizontal/diagonal patterns of two greens following MTP 20 of June 1939.
-The most usual colours were a base of Khaki Green G3 with a disrupter of Dark Green No.4.
+1939-41 – Bold horizontal/diagonal patterns of two greens following M.T.P.20 diagrams of June 1939.
+The usual basic colour was Khaki Green G3 with a disrupter of Dark Green No.4 or rarely Light Green No.5.
 Plain G3 is an alternative.

 May 1940: Dark Tarmac No.4 begins to replace both Dark Green No.4 and Light Green No.5.
 This seems to be the first measure to conserve chromium oxide stocks.

-1941-42 – Standard Camouflage Colours (S.C.C.s) from BS.987c come into use alongside, and then supplanted the greens, but in the same M.T.P.20 patterns.
-The base colour was S.C.C.2, with S.C.C.1A over it.
+1941-42 – Standard Camouflage Colours (S.C.C.s) from BS.987c come into use alongside, and then supplanted the greens and Dark Tarmac, but in the same M.T.P.20 patterns.
+The base colour was changed to S.C.C.2 brown with S.C.C.1A dark brown over it.
 S.C.C.14 black was an alternative.
-This change being brought about due to a severe shortage of vital chromium oxide chemical agent necessary to produce strong green colours and a degree of infra-red immunity.
+This change was brought about due to a severe shortage of vital chromium oxide green pigment necessary to produce strong green colours and a degree of infra-red immunity.

-1942-44 – M.T.P.
-46 of November 1941 introduced a new two tone scheme aimed primarily against aerial observation, usually using the BS.987C browns as laid down in A.C.I.1160 of May 1942.
-The most common versions were variants of the “Foliage” pattern and the unofficial “Mickey Mouse” variant of the Dapple pattern.
+1942-44 – M.T.P.46 diagrams of November 1941 introduced a new two tone patterned scheme aimed primarily against aerial observation, usually using the BS.987C browns as laid down in A.C.I.1160 of May 1942.
+Stocks of the older colours were to be exhausted but in the new scheme.
+The most common versions of M.T.P.46 were variants of the “Foliage” pattern and the unofficial “Mickey Mouse” variant of the Dapple pattern.
 Vehicles continued to be delivered and used in plain S.C.C.2 following ACI 1160 which gave S.C.C.2 as “Basic Paint”.
 In October 1943 A.C.I.1496 authorised S.C.C.14, black, as the main tone over S.C.C.2.
 Very few AFVs were painted in full M.T.P.
 46 scheme.
-Known types were Churchill Gun Carrier, early Bishops, Centaurs and some Churchills of the Guards Training Regiment and possibly some Crusader II.
+Known types were Churchill Gun Carrier, early Bishops, Covenanters, Centaurs and some Churchills of the Guards Training Regiment and possibly some Crusader II.

-Pre-war – 1941 – Tilts are a light canvas colour, in 1940-41 painted over with M.T.P.20 bands in the darker colour used – usually G3.
-Tilts could also be dyed Khaki Green No. 3 over which G4 might be painted.
+Pre-war – 1941 – Tilts are a light canvas colour or dyed Khaki Green No. 3 over which G4 might be painted with M.T.P.20 type bands.
+From May 1940 Dark Tarmac began to supplant G4 green.

-August 1941 – A.C.I.1559 authorises use of S.C.C.7 basic with S.C.C.1A stripes on tilts in M.T.P.20 pattern.
-Body work is Khaki Green No.3 / or Dark Tarmac No.4.
-Current available photographic evidence suggests that this colour is very dark blue-grey although as of 2108 research is ongoing.
+August 1941 – A.C.I.1559 authorises use of S.C.C.7 green basic with S.C.C.1A stripes on canvas tilts to M.T.P.20 pattern.
+Body work remains Khaki Green No.3 / Dark Tarmac No.4.
+Current available evidence suggests that this colour is very dark black-green although as of 2019 research is ongoing.

 August 1944 A.C.I.
 1100 – Tilts to be dyed S.C.C.15 rather than S.C.C.2

 On 25 July 1939 GO.370 specified a base tone of BS.381C Middle Stone No. 62 with disruptive patterning of “Dark Sand”.
-6 RTC A9 tank appears in August 1939 in plain Middle Stone No. 62.
+6th RTC A9 tanks appear initially in August 1939 in plain Middle Stone No. 62 by May 1940 have ‘dark sand’ areas similar to the 1937 pattern.
+Vickers Light Tank Mk.III also carried this type of patterning too, probably the same colours.
 This scheme appears relatively common in Egypt in summer 1940.
+11th Hussars complied with the colours but again, over the original pattern.

-1940-41; Under G.O 297 November 1940 very many AFVs and softskins in three tone Caunter scheme of Light Stone 61 or Portland Stone 64 as basic colour with Silver Grey 28 and Slate 34 or G3 left on as an expedient dark tone.
-G.O.s of this period specify Light Stone or Portland Stone at various times.
-A local variation is a locally mixed light blue grey substituted for Silver Grey No. 28 seen on 2nd armoured division trucks.
+1940-41; Under G.O.
+297 November 1940 very many AFVs and softskins in three tone Caunter scheme of Light Stone 61 or Portland Stone 64 as basic colour with Silver Grey 28 and Slate 34 or G3 left on as an expedient dark tone.
+G.O.s of this period specifies Light Stone or Portland Stone at various times.
 A scheme for The Sudan specified Light Stone No.61 or No. 64 Portland Stone with Light Purple Brown No. 49 in lieu of Silver Grey No. 28 and Light Stone No.61 in lieu of No. 34 Slate to the same pattern.
-The two coloured pattern based on ‘Caunter’ and used in Greece during April and May 1941 using Light Stone and Slate or some unknown colour.
-Light Purple Brown was exclusively the Sudan scheme, as yet no evidence of the pattern using the Sudan design has been found although photographs do appear to show it in use as stripes on a carrier there
+The two coloured pattern based on ‘Caunter’ and used in Greece during April and May 1941 using Light Stone No.61 or Slate No.34 or some unknown colour.
+Light Purple Brown was exclusively the Sudan scheme, as yet no evidence of the pattern using the Sudan design has been found although photographs do appear to show it in use as wavy horizontal stripes on a carrier there.

 Oct.1941 – Signal 4/105 calls for one base tone No 61 Light Stone only now to be used before issue to units, G.O.
 297 is cancelled.